 To get the yellow hue in the halwa, artificial yellow color can be added to the halwa. when choosing or buying any food color go for a good brand and check for the contents in the food color, whether they have been approved by the FDA or not. personally i avoid food colors and use natural ingredients to get the color in the food.

-in this saffron halwa you could also add fruits like banana, mango, apple, pineapple. the fruits give their own flavors to the halwa and also make the halwa more nutritious.
+in this suji halwa you could also add fruits like banana, mango, apple, pineapple. the fruits give their own flavors to the halwa and also make the halwa more nutritious.

-so lets start with the step by step recipe of making saffron suji halwa.
+lets start step by step saffron suji halwa recipe:

 to be served…..